skywalkerSam/starboy-blogs/_data/posts/The-Journey.md

 ---
 title: "The Journey..."
 excerpt: "No destination is final.
+No feeling is final.
 The journey is all there is, and the only journey is the one within."
 coverImage: "https://images.unsplash.com/photo-1757931765818-37716890895a"
 date: "2025-05-21T03:35:07.322Z"
 author: